 |No waste separation in public areas||Extensive waste separation in public areas|

 |Do not smack or slurp loudly while eating||It is ok to smack or slurp loudly while eating|

 Layers according to the onion diagram

 - Individual personality less important than society as a whole

-- The face must be preserved
+- Face must be saved

 - Hierarchical orientation in society, everyone has their place